 29. The requirement that the plan of care exist in a health record system that meets HITECH and meaningful use is difficult and impractical to achieve.
 Most care management platforms, that have extensive plans of care, will not meet meaningful use standards for some time to come and are often done centrally outside the EHR; however, most certified electronic medical records will.
 It will not be feasible to have the plan of care exist in a platform that meet all meaningful use provisions, especially if we are linking multiple provider organizations.
 Possibly one way around this is to work towards putting the plans of care into the RHIO, making the info accessible to all RHIO users but we are not sure if RHIO platform meets all HITECH.

-The intent is for the care plan to be interoperable with HITECH MU certified EHRs for the purpose of exchanging information amongst multiple providers and provider organizations.
-Working with the RHIOs to make this information available to the HH providers would certainly be an option.
+The intent is for the care plan to be accessible to all members of the Health Home member’s care team.
+Working with the RHIOs to make this information available to the Health Home providers would certainly be an option.
 Since the RHIO is storing the data or aggregating the data, the 'platform' does not need to meet the HITECH but will need to meet the States policies for sharing electronic health information.

+The only requirement is for the designated Health Home to have a RHIO membership.
+RHIO membership is encouraged for all other downstream providers but it is not a requirement.
 RHIOs have different memberships by provider type and or stakeholder.
 If a hospital is a member of the RHIO, the hospital caregivers can access information under that membership.
-Individual practitioners, group practices, care organizations or MCOs need to be able to have separate membership.
-RHIOs are working with health home members on member fees and services for health home applicants.
-Since RHIOs have differing organizational structures, we suggest contacting your local RHIO for more specifics.
+Individual practitioners, group practices, care organizations or MCOs would need separate membership.
+As the SHIN-NY is now a public utility, there are no longer any membership fees to join a local RHIO.